Statistics on mobile usage and adoption to inform your mobile marketing strategy

 Mobile was again the focus of the section on retail statistics.
 Audience growth rate is 80% + on mobile in these UK sites, but lower on grocer sites for obvious reasons.

 - 5. Ofcom Internet usage report.
-Ofcom’s seventh International Communications Market Report was published on 13th December 2012, this examines take-up, availability, price and use of broadband, landlines, mobiles, TV, radio and post across 17 major countries.
+Ofcom’s seventh International Communications Market Report was published in December 2013, this examines take-up, availability, price and use of broadband, landlines, mobiles, TV, radio and post across 17 major countries.
 As example, here's the picture of desktop vs mobile device in the UK showing that when you look at most important device, desktop and laptop remain important.